Part A

 According to their fantasy, the following are products of consciousness:

-The Young Hegelians logically put to men the moral postulate of exchanging their present consciousness for human, critical or egoistic consciousness, and thus of removing their limitations.
+The Young Hegelians logically remove human limitations by imposing the moral postulate of exchanging their present consciousness for human, critical or egoistic consciousness.

 They forget, however, that to these phrases they themselves are only opposing other phrases, and that they are in no way combating the real existing world when they are merely combating the phrases of this world.